zkmopro/mopro/docs/versioned_docs/version-0.1.0/setup/flutter-setup.md

 Depending on your case, you may want to integrate mopro into a [new](#21-creating-a-new-mopro-enabled-flutter-app) or [existing](#22-integrating-mopro-into-existing-flutter-app) Flutter app.

-## 2.1 Creating a new mopro-enabled Flutter app
+## 2.1 Creating a New mopro-Enabled Flutter App

 Use the provided example app as a starting point.